-The Dean of Students has delegated to the Director of Residence Life the authority to develop and enforce rules and procedures to address the unique needs and management of University residential premises under the control of the Director of Residence Life.
+The Dean of Students has delegated to the Director of Residence Life the authority to develop and enforce rules and procedures to address the unique needs and management of University residential premises.
 Such rules and procedures shall be complementary to this Code.
 Any question of interpretation regarding the Student Code of Conduct will be determined at the discretion of the President or designee, in consultation with the Office of General Counsel.